-The financial risks of the Corporation have previously been disclosed in the Corporation's 2012/13 - 2016/17 Corporate Plan Summary (to be posted on the Corporation's website when approved) and the Corporation's 2011/12 Annual Report.
+The financial risks of the Corporation have previously been disclosed in the Corporation's 2012/13 - 2016/17 Corporate Plan Summary and the Corporation's 2011/12 Annual Report.
 There are no significant changes to the risks previously identified.

 SIGNIFICANT EVENTS